thoughtAddict/InTheAether/README.md

         jQuery

+        Cloud9 IDE

 ...with the end-purpose to provide a place for "general banter" for friends across the globe.

-Developed on the Cloud9 IDE (c9.io)

 Resources and Credits
 ---